raspberrypilearning/physical-computing-guide/pull_up_down.md

 ### Pull up circuit

-Here we are going to use the internal pull up resistor to make GPIO 4 always read `HIGH`, then we will short it to ground through the wires so that it will read `LOW` when we touch the wires together.
+Here we are going to use the internal pull up resistor to make GPIO 4 read `HIGH` by default, then we will short it to ground through the wires so that it will read `LOW` when we press the button or touch the wires together, completing the circuit.

-*Note: The first 26 pins on a B+ are the same as those on a model A or B.*
+*Note: If you have an older Raspberry Pi with only 26 pins, these pins will have the same assignments as the first 26 of the 40 pins on newer Raspberry Pis.*

 1. Using jumper wires, connect a push button to the Raspberry Pi GPIO pins as shown below.
 Take care to use the correct pins.
 If you don't have a push button, you can use two female-to-male jumper wires in order to manually make contact between ground and the input pin.